edsondsouza/js-code-repo/10_classes_and_oop/notes.md

 # Javascript and Classes

 ## Does javascript have classes?
 Technically NO. Back then it was not there and even today Javascript does not have classes.
 Because Javascript is a prototype-based-language.
 Classes in javascript is syntactic-sugar.
-Classes were introduced so that developers are felt missed out.
+Classes were introduced so that developers are not felt missed out.
 JS is not oopl, not functional programming language rather it is a **Prototype-based-language**.

 Yes, JavaScript introduced the concept of classes in ECMAScript 2015 (ES6).
 Classes in JavaScript provide a more structured and familiar way to create objects and deal with inheritance.
 However, behind the scenes, JavaScript's classes are primarily syntactical sugar over the existing prototype-based inheritance model.